jorges119/trivia/README.md

 The aplication exposes two endpoints

-/questions: obtain a set of questions without the answer in the payload /answers: check a set of answers and get the status
+* /questions: obtain a set of questions without the answer in the payload
+* /answers: check a set of answers and get the status

+Refer to the Swagger documentation using the endpoint: /swagger-ui/index.html

 ## Front-end